 - 1. The assessment is comprised of 60% continuous assessment (homework assignments, tests and experiment reports/project report) and 40% examination. - 2.
 The continuous assessment consists of homework assignments, tests and experiments/projects.
 They are aimed at evaluating the progress of students' study, assisting them in self-monitoring of fulfilling the respective subject learning outcomes, and enhancing the integration of the knowledge learnt. - 3.
-The examination is used to assess the knowledge acquired by the students for understanding and analyzing the problems critically and independently; as well as to determine the degree of achieving the subject learning outcomes.
+The examination is used to assess the knowledge acquired by the students for understanding and analyzing the problems critically and independently; as

+well as to determine the degree of achieving the subject l learning outcomes.

 Student Study Class contact:

 Effort Expected Lectures 33 Hrs.

 Tutorials 6 Hrs.

 Other student study effort:

 Self-study 33 Hrs.

 Homework Assignments 50 Hrs.

 Total student study effort: 122 Hrs.

 Reading List and References 1.
 Anderson J. D., Fundamentals of Aerodynamics.
-Nedition, 2016.
-ISBN 13: 978-1259129919 AcGraw-Hill, 6th
+McGrav 2016.
+ISBN 13: 978-1259129919 v-Hill, 6th edition,

-2. Anderson J. D., Modern Compressible Flow: With Historical Perspe McGraw-Hill, 3rd edition, 2012.
+2. Anderson J. D., Modern Compressible Flow: With Historical Perspective.
+McGraw-Hill, 3rd edition, 2012.
 ISBN 13: 978-0072424430

 3. Bertin J. J. and Cummings R. M., Aerodynamics for Engineers.
-F 6th edition, 2013.
+Pearson, 6th edition, 2013.
 ISBN 13: 978-0132832885

-April 2020
+August 2020

 Subject Code AAE4201 Subject Title Flight Control Systems Credit Value 3 Level 4 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AAE3004 Dynamical Systems and Control Objectives To provide students with in depth knowledge of manual and powered flight control systems.
-Intended Learning Outcomes Upon completion of the subject, students will be able to: a. acquire good understanding of the capabilities of the flight control systems. b. acquire good understanding of the limitations of the flight control systems. c. acquire good understanding of manual control of the flight control systems. d. acquire good understanding of powered control of the flight control systems including Fly-By -Wire.
-Subject Synopsis/ Indicative Syllabus 1.
-Tail surfaces and control surfaces Design and construction Describe the following types of construction: i) cantilever, ii) non-cantilever (braced).
-2. Structural components Describe the function of the following structural components: i) spar and its components (web and girder or cap), ii) rib, iii) stringer, iv) skin, v) torsion box.
-3. Loads, stresses and aeroelastic vibrations ('flutter') Describe the vertical and horizontal loads on the ground.
+Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
+Acquire good understanding of the capabilities of the flight control systems; and b.
+Acquire good understanding of the limitations of the flight control systems; and c.
+Acquire good understanding of manual control of the flight control systems; and d.
+Acquire good understanding of powered control of the flight control systems including Fly-By -Wire.
+Subject Synopsis/ Indicative Syllabus Tail surfaces and control surfaces - Design and construction - Describe the following types of construction: • Cantilever, Non-cantilever (braced).
+Structural components - Describe the function of the following structural components: Spar and its components (web and girder or cap), • Rib, • Stringer, • Skin, Torsion box.
+Loads, stresses and aeroelastic vibrations ('flutter') - Describe the vertical and horizontal loads on the ground.
 Describe the loads in flight for symmetrical and asymmetrical conditions, considering both vertical and horizontal loads and loads due to engine failure.
 Describe the principle of flutter, flutter damping and resonance for the wing and control surfaces.
-Explain the significance on stress relief and flutter of the following: chord-wise and span-wise position of masses (e.g. engines, fuel and balance masses, control balance masses); i) torsional stiffness; ii) bending flexibility.
-Describe the following design configurations: i) conventional (low or mid set) tailplane; ii) T-tail.
+Explain the significance on stress relief and flutter of the following:

+- Chord-wise and span-wise position of masses (e.g. engines, fuel and balance masses, control balance masses);

+- Torsional stiffness;

+- · Bending flexibility.

+Describe the following design configurations:

+- Conventional (low or mid set) tailplane; - T-tail.
-4. Primary fight controls

-Define a 'primary flight control'
+Primary fight controls - Define a 'primary flight control'.
 List the following primary flight control surfaces: